MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-overview.md

 ## Nested namespaces

 A nested namespace is a namespace that's declared within another namespace.
 Nested namespaces allow for better and more structured naming of objects compared to having to express the full structure in the 30 character object name.
-The following example shows a nested namespace declaration of `MyNestedNamespace` within the `MyNamespace` namespace.
+The following syntax shows a nested namespace declaration of `MyNestedNamespace` within the `MyNamespace` namespace, separated by a dot.

 ```al
 namespace MyNamespace.MyNestedNamespace;